top of page

 What is Mahogany?

-In the manufacturing of wood products, be it musical instruments, furniture, carpentry, or anything else; what we regard traditionally as “mahogany” wood is the timber of only one of 49 genera that belong to the botanical family Meleaceae (Mahogany family.)
+In the manufacturing of wood products (of any kind), what we regard traditionally as “mahogany” wood is the timber of only one of 49 genera that belong to the botanical family Meleaceae (Mahogany family.)
 This genus is called Swietenia, native to Central and South America and the Caribbean.
 It has three species:

-3. Swietenia humilis, traded as PACIFIC COAST MAHOGANY or MEXICAN MAHOGANY.
-It is native to dry deciduous forests and savannas of Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, and Panama.
+3. Swietenia humilis, traded as Pacific Coast Mahogany or Mexican Mahogany.
+It is native to dry deciduous forests and savannas of Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, and Nicaragua.
 This species is much smaller than the other two species.
 There are very few populations left, and it is used mainly in local carpentry.
 There is no official international trade in this wood.
+It was last assessed in 2018 and listed as "Endangered" on the IUCN Red List of Threatened Species.

 Sadly, overlogging and illegal trade over about 85 years has brought all species of Swietenia mahogany to near extinction.
 Since 1950 Central American populations have suffered a 70-90% decline.